nh-mike/gravity-sync-docker/README.md

 You need to run the pre-launch scripts which will configure your remote host.
 Naturally, I reccomend you follow all reccomendations.
 Otherwise, you may have to do some manual configuration, or run with potentially less than desirable security configuration.<br />
 To run this is quite simple.
 Firstly, we must have a directory in place to map to the .ssh directory within the container.<br />
 `mkdir /path/to/.ssh`<br />
-Then, simply run the container in interactive mode, mounting this directory and entering at the pre-flight script file.
+Then, simply run the container in interactive mode, mounting this directory and entering at the pre-flight script file.<br />
 `docker run -t -i -v "/path/to/.ssh:/root/.ssh:rw" --rm docker_gravitysync /usr/local/bin/prelaunch.sh`

 #### Manual pre-launch